|Capt. Richard Bonython||Lucretia Leigh|

 Richard Foxwell was one of the very earliest settlers to what is now part of Scarborough, Maine.
 He arrived with the contingent of his future father-in-law, Captain Richard Bonython.
-Richard and his wife, Susannah Bonython, spent more than 40 years developing the estate and raising their children.
-In 1676, the Indian hostilities drove all the European settlers in the area away, and the families of their children were were dispersed in different directions.
+Richard Foxwell and his wife, Susannah Bonython, spent more than 40 years developing the estate and raising their children.
+In 1676, the Indian hostilities drove all the European settlers in the area away, and the families of their children were dispersed in different directions.

 The overview of this family has been excerpted from several sources that have been included in the Documents section.
 Dates for births, marriages, and deaths are estimated using court records (where ages were often given), deeds, probate records, and even correspondence.
 The name Foxwell with first names George, Richard, Nathaniel, and Philip recurred often in southeastern Devon and adjacent Somersetshire.
-Richard's nephew who came came from Exeter, Devon died inn Virginia, and Richard and his son John mortgaged some property with a George Foxwell in Devon.
+Richard's nephew who came came from Exeter, Devon died in Virginia, and Richard and his son John mortgaged some property with a George Foxwell in Devon.
 It's quite possible, therefore, that Richard also came from there.
 Susannah was born in Cornwall and was brought by her parents with her brother, John, and her sister, Elizabeth, to the Saco patent area by their parents Captain Richard and Lucretia Leigh Bonython.